-- 5. Install the guard (3) and bolts (2). - 6.
+- 5. Install the guard (3) and tighten the bolts (2) securely. - 6.
 Restore the electrical supply to the engine.

 Adjustment

 The alternator belt is a toothed belt.
 The belt tension is not adjustable.
 The belt does not require a preload.
 Light tension will ensure that the belt is a snug fit on the pulleys.